PietroZamberlan/ClosedLoopProject/docs/TCP.md

 Check if the packet is relevant, its recorded spikes are still influenced by the latest shown image.
     If no threshold crosses are present in the packet, it's surely non relevant

+- [ ] Set the time window of interest for the relevant spikes as +30ms to +350ms after natural image trigger.